pwittchen/ydownloader/README.md

 gets your version of the suite within a single command (on Linux and macOS)

+**notes**:
-- **note #1**: it's not official company project!
+- it's not official company project!
-- **note #2**: you need to have an account in Hybris Artifactory to use it!
+- you need to have an account in Hybris Artifactory to use it!
-- **note #3**: it may not work properly for the latest version due to changed versioning standard - it's better to provide version name (or its first part) explicitely (e.g. `18` or `1811`) - you can do that via CLI when script asks you for the version number
+- it may not work properly for the latest version due to changed versioning standard - it's better to provide version name (or its first part) explicitely (e.g. `18` or `1811`) - you can do that via CLI when script asks you for the version number
+- this project probably will be outdated and deprecated once all artifacts will be migrated from Artifactory to Nexus

 Contents
 --------